MonikaPatel7/WIT-CardsProject-Frontend/README.md

 # WIT-CardsProject-Fontend
-## This is the branch of Bootstrap
+## This is the branch of Interactive JS